Article Content

 Kinematics is the study of motion.
 For anything that moves, we will be able to use kinematics to analyze the motion with graphs and equations.

-In this unit of kinematics, as well as future units, there are 3 very important variables: Displacement, velocity, and acceleration.
+As mentioned there are 3 very important kinematic variables: displacement, velocity, and acceleration.

 Pay attention to bold words and their meanings.